-The 2018 Farm Bill creates a pathway for the legal production of industrial hemp.
-UF/IFAS researchers are also studying field production of fiber and seed production (for human and animal consumption) at three Florida locations: North Florida Research and Education Center (Quincy), Gainesville, and the Tropical Research Education Center (Homestead).
+The 2018 Agricultural Improvement Act (known as the 2018 Farm Bill) created a pathway for the legal production of industrial hemp.
+UF/IFAS researchers soon began studying field production of hemp fiber and seed production (for human and animal consumption) at three Florida locations: North Florida Research and Education Center (Quincy), Bivens Arm Research Site (Gainesville), and the Tropical Research and Education Center (Homestead).

 Industrial hemp plants grown in a controlled greenhouse environment | UF/IFAS video still

 Industrial hemp is a Cannabis sativa plant with less than 0.3 percent of delta-9-Tetrahydrocannabinol (THC), which is the psychoactive chemical that at a higher level defines marijuana.
 Hemp has been cultivated for as many as 10,000 years as a fiber and grain crop.
 Modern hemp production could be used for fiber, building materials, forages to feed cattle, food products for people, and essential oil extraction for CBD.
 Industrial hemp is not marijuana, but they are the same species of plant, Cannabis sativa.
 The key difference is chemical composition and use.
 THC is the chemical in marijuana that is credited for causing the marijuana high.
 Marijuana has a THC content of 0.3 to 20 percent, whereas hemp is defined by a threshold of THC less than 0.3 percent.
 In contrast, hemp may have a higher CBD content.